orionhealth/XBDD/docs/INSTALL.md

 ### SSL/TLS

 The XBDD application requires a confidential connection.
-This is usually achieved through the Tomcat ssl connector.
+This is usually achieved through the Tomcat SSL connector.

 Open `$CATALINA_BASE/conf/server.xml` and uncomment the following: